RomainEndelin/website/resources/resume.md

 **Education:**

-* 2016: treehouse.com - Intensive learning of programming and related skills.
+* 2016: teamtreehouse.com - Intensive learning of web development and related skills.
 * 2012–2016: PhD Thesis, on Smart-Home and Ambient Assisted Living.
   - I used the Internet of Things and Artificial Intelligence to assist elderly people in their daily life.
 * 2009–2012: Engineering Degree in Computer Sciences, ISIMA, FRANCE.